betsyding/cs124-lab2/design lab 2, 3, and 4/design.md

 -not much, but I think creating a separate feature for due dates would be helpful/less confusing instead of typing the dates into the title item!

 -additional idea (but not necessary) is to add in a collapse&expand feature for each of the lists that would just show the title

+Lab 5 Updates:

+For this lab, we focused on creating a log-in for users, list sharing, and ensuring that there is sufficient security through firestore rules.

+For UI design, we decided to create buttons to indicate list sharing and to show a user's own lists.